-People tend to either love or hate dark colour palettes.
-Those of us who do like them though are often too afraid to use them and the option of a light white or neutral scheme just seems an easier option.
+People tend to either love or hate a dark colour palette.
+Those of us who do like them though are often too afraid to use them and the alternative of a light white or neutral scheme just seems an easier option.
 Certainly, this can be true but often it isn't the case of selecting either a light or a dark scheme for the whole house, I believe that there are certain areas of a home that are ideally suited to an intimate and moody colour scheme whilst other areas benefit from crisp white finishes.

 The UK's Abigail Ahern really made these beautiful dark colour schemes fashionable.
 She embraces the dark side and her decorating schemes are instantly recognisable.
 Her use of layers of deep tones are inspired and she has created a certain style that has her name all over it.
-Her use of greenery and floral accessories in her schemes is a signature element which really brings alive this moody style.
+Her use of greenery and floral accessories in her schemes is a signature element, which really brings alive this moody style.

 I personally love these colour schemes and used a very dark grey in my living room when I decorated over ten years ago.
 I love it as it has created a beautiful serene environment and I would love to see more people using these gorgeous deep hues.
-If you feel you have an area in your home where you could use a colour scheme like this then I have a few tips below to help you:

 - Dark tones can either be offset with a lighter trim, usually an off-white, or you can use the same dark colour for your trim.
-It will depend upon the mood that you want to create so if you are looking for the richness of the darker colour, but want to offset it so that it isn't too brooding, then an off white trim is the way to go.
+It will depend upon the mood that you want to create, so if you are looking for the richness of the darker colour, but want to offset it so that it isn't too brooding, then an off white trim is the way to go.
 If you want dark and brooding, then omit the white trim.

 - If you love the darker grey hues but find them too oppressive, then in addition to partnering with a white trim, you can also inject a splash of colour.
 The orange sofa in the room above is the focal point and colour in the room and the grey wall is simply a dark neutral that recedes into the background.

-- Dark tones used on just one wall can close the space in however when used on all four walls they appear to recede as you lose the definition of the corners.
+- Dark tones used on just one wall can close the space in, however when used on all four walls they appear to recede as you lose the definition of the corners.
 Rather than make the room appear very small, using dark colours like this will just make the room cosy and intimate.

 - Dark tones are an excellent choice for dining rooms that are used predominantly at night time as rooms decorated like this come alive with the right lighting.
 Use a combination of wall lights, table lamps and some overhead lighting from feature pendants.
 A clever lighting plan to complement dark colours can work amazingly well.